 As London podiatrists, we know how enthusiastic many Londoners are about pounding pavements and dashing through parks.
 However, we also know that without proper foot care, runners and joggers are at greater risk of foot pain, injuries and ailments.

-Read on to help ensure that your hard-working feet get the extra care they need.
+Read our Foot Care for Runners Guide to help ensure that your hard-working feet get the extra care they need.

 Trim Overhanging Toenails